 - Repeat with the other ear if required.

 - Wash hands after ear medication is instilled.

 - Try to discourage your dog from scratching or interfering with the ear between medications as this can make infection and irritation worse.

-If your dog is especially resistant, and goes running every time the ear medication bottle comes out, try holding the bottle and petting him, multiple times a day, or holding the bottle and giving him treats when you're not delivering medication, so your dog gets used to the applicator and it does not cause a flight response.
+If your dog is especially resistant, and goes running every time the ear medication bottle comes out, try holding the bottle and petting them, multiple times a day, or holding the bottle and giving them treats when you're not delivering medication, so your dog gets used to the applicator and it does not cause a flight response.
 Manipulate the ear, and give your dog treats, many times a day when you are not administering medicine, to desensitize your dog to having their ear handled.
 Be careful not to tense up when actually administering the medication, as this can cause your dog to struggle or be uncooperative.

 Make it positive for everyone

 Ear medication administration does not have to be a chore.
 With a little bit of patience and rewarding for good behavior, your dog will come to associate the ear medicine with a positive experience and cooperate in the future.
 Take your time, practice so your technique is smooth, unrushed, and relaxed, and have plenty of treats available.
 Breaking the process down and providing rewards for cooperation at each step, can be helpful, as can desensitizing your dog to the medication and having the ear handled.
 Ear infections can be chronic, and medication may need to be repeated in the future, so it is well worth it to establish a positive experience that your dog will not avoid on another similar occasion.